jqnfxa/Dungeon/lib/googletest/docs/gmock_for_dummies.md

 *   You want to test how your code handles a failure (e.g. a file checksum error), but it's not easy to cause one.
-*   You need to make sure that your module interacts with other modules in the right way, but it's hard to observe the interaction; therefore you resort to observing the side effects at the end of the action, but it's awkward at best.
+*   You need to make sure that your module interacts with other modules in the RIGHT way, but it's hard to observe the interaction; therefore you resort to observing the side effects at the end of the action, but it's awkward at best.
 *   You want to "mock out" your dependencies, except that they don't have mock